chuyuanli/DisRel-w-selftraining/README.md

 # DisRel-w-selftraining
-This is a repository for discourse relation predicting using self training
+This is a repository for discourse relation prediction using self training